 Python Pandas Refresher

-often, searching for documentation is a time consuming step.
+When you do not use pandas often, searching for documentation is a time consuming step.

 Core concepts